webdevcody/collab-board-hathora/session-server/README.md

 # Scalable Chat - Session Server

-The session server is a stateful Node.js WebSocket server built with TypeScript that provides real-time chat functionality.
+The session server is a Node.js WebSocket server built with TypeScript that provides real-time chat functionality.

 ## Local Development